 GE Additive’s ATLAS laser powder bed fusion platform enables rapid design-build-test cycles to produce larger jointless designs required for applications.

 Metal laser powder bed fusion (LPBF) is beneficial to key aerospace and defense industries by enabling geometric designs otherwise impossible to achieve with traditional manufacturing methodologies.
-While capable of building complex thin walls and internal passages, LPBF is limited by relatively small build volumes, so aerospace and defense suppliers require part joining in order to fabricate a final component.
-These joining operations involve additional manufacturing steps—including tooling, post processing, and inspections as well as the associated development and validation of those processes—resulting in increased cost, weight, part defects, and lead times.
+While capable of building complex thin walls and internal passages, LPBF is limited by relatively small build volumes, so aerospace and defense suppliers require part joining to fabricate a final component.
+These joining operations involve additional manufacturing steps—including tooling, post-processing, and inspections as well as the associated development and validation of those processes—resulting in increased cost, weight, part defects, and lead times.

 The goal of the project was to attain a 90%-part count reduction for a powerhead propulsion system critical to both scramjets and space launch vehicles.
 This addressed the needs of the Department of Defense (DoD) and the National Aeronautics and Space Administration (NASA) to enhance supply chains through part consolidation, efficiency, and heightened performance.
 The powerhead for the project was composed of over 1,000 parts to run a hot gas manifold, main injector, heat exchanger, and pre-burners.
 This project demonstrated how GE’s proprietary ATLAS LPBF large build platform technology (1,000 x 900 x 300mm) reduced the part count to 11.